btav/btav.dev/src/content/blog/lets-talk-about-bun.md

 Previously, JavaScriptCore was also used in [React-Native](https://reactnative.dev/) due to its faster startup times.
 Ever since React-Native has transitioned to an engine named [Hermes](https://hermesengine.dev/), which is specifically designed for the React-Native use-case.

-The API layer of Bun is written in [ZIG](https://ziglang.org/), a low-level programming language.
-In contrast, Node's API layer is primarily written in C++.
-ZIG, often hailed as the next generation of the C programming language, simplifies memory management and is known for its speed.
+The API layer of Bun is written in [ZIG](https://ziglang.org/), a low-level programming language, whereas the API layer of Node is mainly written in C++.
+ZIG, which was released in 2016, didn't exist when Node was created.
+Often referred as the next generation alternative to the C programming language, ZIG is recognized for its speed and simplified memory management.

 ![image breaking down the the bun and node runtimes](/blog-lets-talk-about-bun/1.jpg)

 I believe that the performance improvements in Bun are due to its use of JavaScriptCore and a performance-focused API layer.
 Utilizing JavaScriptCore can lead to faster startup times when installing packages, running tests, and executing code.
 Unlike Node, Bun's API layer is fundamentally designed for performance.
 Unlike Node, it does not have a codebase that's over a decade old.

-## Features
+Node is a mature project, over a decade old, and currently in version 20.
+In contrast, Bun is a newcomer that does not maintain a similarly aged codebase.
+Node, being battle-tested and relied upon by a considerable amount of global code, cannot afford to be as experimental with its runtime.
+On the other hand, Bun, being in its early stages, has the freedom to be more experimental.

+## List of built-in features

-- Supports TypeScript and JSX out of the box
+- Supports TypeScript and JSX natively
-- Includes built-in SQLite database
+- Includes a built-in SQLite database
-- Built-in support environment variables
+- Provides built-in support for environment variables
-- Buit-in support for Web Socket support
+- Features built-in support for Web Sockets

 ### Node compatibility